metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $alphabet = decode_alphabet($string);
 ```

-Decodes an encoded alphabet, given a file-handle or a binary string, returning an array of symbols.
+Decodes an encoded alphabet, given a file-handle or a binary string, returning an array-ref of symbols.
 Inverse of `encode_alphabet()`.

 ## run\_length